Like every other nontrivial language, Latitude provides methods for conditional branching, looping, and the like.

 not.
 If-statements are methods like any other.
 In this case, we are

-message to the global scope.
-The if
+passing the if message to the global scope.
+The if message always

-returns a conditional object, on which we then send the then
+returns a conditional object, on which we then send the then message

-(which returns the same object) and, subsequently, the else
+(which returns the same object) and, subsequently, the else message.

 However, we don’t have to worry about those details most of the time;